NEEDLE PUNCHED NONWOVENS | Mark Livingstone | SIT

 2.2 THE FELTING NEEDLE

-The correct felting needle can make or break the needle punched product.
-The proper selection of gauge, barb, point type and blade shape (pinch blade, star blade, conical) can often give the needlepuncher the added edge needed in this competitive industry (fig. 3).
+The selection of the correct felting needle can significantly impact the quality of the needle-punched product.
+The choice of gauge, barb, point type, and blade shape (pinch blade, star blade, conical) can provide the necessary edge in this competitive market (fig. 3).

 Fig. 2: Types of needles

-The major components of the basic felting needle are as follows :
+The major components of a basic felting needle include:

-- The crank: The crank is the 90 degree bend on the top of the needle.
-It seats the needle when inserted into the needle board.
+- The crank: A 90-degree bend at the top that seats the needle in the needle board.

 Fig. 4a: Needle Action - Schematic